 Through the efforts of the SBID the area has been upgraded and maintained.
 The SBID completed its initial five-year term and successfully achieved the support of its members to extend its term for an additional five years.
 During this term the SBID is repositioning itself to support the future revitalisation of the Strand economy through the Future Strand initiative.
+The SBID is seeking approval for a third term at the 2023 Annual General Meeting.

-In the light of these challenges the SBID aims to continue to enhance the area and work closely with the City of Cape Town to upgrade its infrastructure in the Strand CBD.
+The SBID aims to continue to enhance the area and work closely with the City of Cape Town to upgrade its infrastructure in the Strand CBD.